DollgirlMonster/MackingJAI/README.md

 ![menu](assets/menu.png)

+- Ensure that:
+  - For Apple Intelligence models, Apple Intelligence is enabled on macOS Tahoe 26 or later.
-- Make sure you have ChatGPT Desktop app installed and running on your Mac.
+  - For ChatGPT models, the ChatGPT Desktop app is installed and running on your Mac.
 - In any OpenAI API compatible request, set the API base to `http://127.0.0.1:11435/v1/` instead of `https://api.openai.com/v1` and set any value for the API key.
 The API key is not used in this mock.
-- Or if using Ollama API, just change the API base from `http://127.0.0.1:11434` to `http://127.0.0.1:11435`.
-Nothing else is needed.
+- If you use the Ollama API, change the base URL from `http://127.0.0.1:11434` to `http://127.0.0.1:11435`.
+No further changes are required.
-- The shortcut will automatically detect the request and send it to the ChatGPT Desktop app

-Note: You may be asked to give some permissions to the shortcut to run.
-This is necessary for the shortcut to work properly.
+> **Note:** You may be asked to give permissions (e.g., in System Settings under Accessibility or Automation) to allow the shortcut to intercept API calls.
+This is required for it to work correctly.

 ## Usage